-Credit, education and mortgage debt are weighing down most Americans, and it's all getting more expensive.
+Credit card bills, student loan debt and mortgage debt are weighing down most Americans, and it's all getting more expensive.

 Interest rates are climbing, meaning you have to pay your creditors more just to carry your debt forward.
 The best way to save yourself from spiraling interest costs is to carry less debt or get rid of it entirely.